 If you follow that relatively basic process, you should be well on your way to producing a good amount of homegrown cannabis.
 Just make sure you have the proper documentation in place before you do so!

 What do you think of Canada’s new policy?
-Do you believe this is a step in the right direction for patients?
 Tell us your thoughts in the comments below.